James Bardsley (priest): Burnley and Manchester

 In the 1840s Bardsley was a curate for nine years in Burnley, where he had moved around 1840.
 The incumbent of Burnley, then a chapelry, was a perpetual curate, Robert Mosley Master.
 In 1841 Bardsley was one of the group of northern clerics agitating for factory reform, that included John Compton Boddington at Horton cum Bradford, William Morgan (1782–1858) in Bradford, and William Margetson Heald the younger at Birstall.

-Bardsley was appointed to St Philip's Church, Bradford Road, Manchester in 1849.
+Bardsley was appointed to serve at St Philip’s Church, located on Bradford Road, Manchester, in 1849.
 This was a new church, two or three years old, by Edwin Hugh Shellard, in a densely populated area.
 He joined Hugh Stowell and Henry Walter McGrath in the Manchester area anti-Catholic campaigns of the 1850s.

 St Ann's Church, Manchester

 In 1857, Bardsley was appointed rector of St Ann's Church, Manchester.
 In 1861, he spoke to the Church Pastoral Aid Society and said "The Voluntary system is the life's blood of the Church of England."
 That year, an address of William McKerrow of the Presbyterian Church of England, on behalf of the Liberation Society, drew from him a rebuttal for the Manchester Church Defence Association.
-McKerrow supported voluntaryism, as a principle of education of religion; while Bardsley emphasised voluntary contributions to support evangelican causes they both valued, as common endeavour.
+McKerrow supported voluntaryism, as a principle of education of religion; while Bardsley emphasised voluntary contributions to support evangelical causes they both valued, as common endeavour.
 In 1868 he lectured in his church on the "present crisis", wrote an open letter to the Manchester Courier, and wrote to Gathorne Hardy, lobbying for more evangelical appointments.
 Hardy forwarded the letter to Benjamin Disraeli, the Prime Minister, who wrote back to Hardy, assuring him that the Oxford University parliamentary seat was of greater concern to him.

 Bardley was made an honorary canon of Manchester Cathedral in 1871 by James Fraser.
 He retired from St Ann's in 1880.
 He died on 21 May 1886, in Southport.